 Use the EI reporting phone number: 1-800-531-7555.

 The EI Online Reporting website is available 24 hours, seven days a week.
-However, routine maintenance may cause the system to go down from time to time.
-You can check the EI website, or the @CitImmCanada on Twitter for notices and updates on when the system will be inaccessible.
+However, routine maintenance may cause the system to go down occasionally.
+You can check the EI website or the @CitImmCanada on Twitter for notices and updates on when the system will be inaccessible.

 You can also try to log into the EI Internet Reporting System at a different time to determine if it is an intermittent problem with your internet connection.